Kamiyah Mobley, Kidnapped Florida Infant, Found Out She Was Kidnapped Two Years Ago, Friend Says

 “We are still working on that,” he said.
 “We don’t know the answer to that as to why she did it and we don’t know if she told her.
 We don’t know how much conversation they had: whether it was over one day or whether it was over multiple days or weeks.
 We are not sure about that as of yet.”

-On Saturday, Craig Aiken and Shanara Mobley came from Jacksonville, Florida to reunite with their daughter, who they had not seen in 18 years.
+On Saturday, Craig Aiken and Shanara Mobley came from Jacksonville, Florida, to reunite with their daughter, whom they had not seen in 18 years.
 The reunion took place at the Walterboro Police Department and lasted approximately 45 minutes.
 Needless to say, the parents were overjoyed to finally have their daughter back.

-[Featured Image by Jacksonville Sheriff’s Office/Associated Press]
+[Featured Image by Jacksonville Sheriff’s Office/AP Images]